Employee Spotlight

 Ksenia Sadrina

-Utilize the power of NgRx selectors - learn how with anecdotes
+Utilize the power of NgRx selectors - learn how with Anecdotes

 In this article I rely on the fact that you are familiar with the following topics: